 Let’s take this person that I just made up and named Mary as an example.
 Mary is 50 years old with two kids in college and a 12 year old.
 She works, I don’t know, let’s say 48 hours a week and is severely underpaid.
 She also takes care of her aging parents and her sister, who is a recovering addict.
 Mary is stressed to the max.
 She doesn’t sleep well, doesn’t eat well, and doesn’t exercise at all.
-She has been smoking since she was 15 years old and has tried to quit a dozen times, but every time something terrible happens in her personal life, and she ends up buying a pack of cigarettes.
-She spends 48 hours a week sitting on her butt at work and then spends all of her time outside of work rushing around in an adrenaline-fueled fog until eventually she crashes on the couch and eats whatever she can grab quickly and cheaply.
-Mary is definitely depressed, but it is entirely undiagnosed and untreated because she can’t get time off of work to see a psychiatrist and she wouldn’t know which doctor to go to where she lives, even if she could take some vacation time (which she definitely can’t).
+Smoking since she was 15 years old, she has tried to quit a dozen times.
+Every time something terrible happens in her personal life, and she ends up buying a pack of cigarettes.
+She spends 48 hours a week sitting on her butt at work and then spends all of her time outside of work, rushing around in an adrenaline-fueled fog until eventually she crashes on the couch and eats whatever she can grab quickly and cheaply.
+Mary is depressed, but it is entirely undiagnosed and untreated.
+She can’t get time off of work to see a psychiatrist, and she wouldn’t know which doctor to go to where she lives, even if she could take some vacation time (which she definitely can’t).
 Mary is in constant pain – her lower back, neck, knees, and hip ache constantly.
-It’s part of why she only sleeps for five hours, on a good night.
+It’s part of why she only sleeps for five hours on a good night.

 Mary’s company decides to institute a 2017 wellness program.
 They don’t have any experts on staff, so they form a little wellness committee of four or five people who meet weekly for an hour and brainstorm ways to improve employee wellness.
 Honestly, the majority of these people are very likely to have the best of intentions.
 They probably strive to be healthy in their personal lives, and might genuinely want to encourage others to do the same.
 It’s just that they don’t know what the Hell they are doing.
 The first conversation sounds something like this: